INTRO TO THE NASM CES STUDY MATERIALS

 A23: Transverse plane

-Q24: Research demonstrated that optimum stride length at maximum velocity is
+Q24: Research demonstrated that the optimum stride length at maximum velocity is

 A24: 2.1-2.5 times leg length